dleuck/FiveX5/README.md

 | ☂️ | n | 22 | umbrella |
 | 🎈 | p | 23 | balloon |
 | 📕 | q | 24 | book |

+The icons were selected using the following criteria:
+- Family friendly
+- Easy to recognize
+- Legible at small sizes
+- No similar emoji
+- Gender neutral